standards-hub/Nuxt_documentation_installation/How-To-NuxtDocs.md

 * preview-dark.png, and
 * preview.png

+#### `content/settings.json`
-If any of the logo names doesn't much the above names, then go to the folder `/content` and update the names accordingly in the file `settings.json`
+If any of the logo names doesn't much the above names, then go to the folder `/content` and update the names accordingly in the file `settings.json`.

+See an example of a well formed `settings.json` file, https://github.com/OpenMobileAlliance/dmse-documentation/blob/master/content/settings.json.
+In this file you can configure links to: github, twitter, youtube, linkedin, algolia (search), etc.

-### nuxt.config.js
+### `nuxt.config.js`

 This configuration file is general Nuxt configuration file.
 The setup the project `nuxt.config.js` allows you to add or to override the default *theme* config.

 An example of how `nuxt.config.js` is structured and adjustment can be find at https://github.com/OpenMobileAlliance/dmse-documentation/blob/master/nuxt.config.js

-### tailwind.config.js
+### `tailwind.config.js`

 This project is using the [tailwind](https://tailwindcss.com/) CSS framework for styling.

 You can change the default *theme* styling by creating your own `tailwind.config.js` in the root of the project.
 The whole *theme* styling is generated around **primary** color in order to be easily adjustable.
 Take look at [default](https://github.com/nuxt/content/blob/dev/packages/theme-docs/src/tailwind.config.js) styling if you want to learn how to change fonts, typography or other aspects of web page styling.

-### content/settings.json
+### `package.json`

-Use the [settings](https://content.nuxtjs.org/themes/docs#settings) file in `content` folder to adjust the logo image, twitter account or default layout of the documentation among the other *theme* parameters.
+* `name` property needs to be udpated to the name of the repository
+* `node` is set to version 14.15.1,
+* `npm` is set to version 6.14.11

+There is a large number of dependencies and devDependencies, it is better to copy the file below and change the above properties.

+An example of a well configure `package.json` file can be seen in https://github.com/OpenMobileAlliance/dmse-documentation/blob/master/package-lock.json.

 ## Creating content